 [Note that the R. Smit is most likely Karst's brother, Romke.
 The M.E.
 Hoogenraad was Karst's commanding officers in the Jagers.]

-The term Engelandvaarders was given to the young Dutch men who sought to go to England and join the Allied forces to continue the fight against the German invaders.
+The term Engelandvaarders was given to the young Dutch men and women who sought to go to England and join the Allied forces to continue the fight against the German invaders.
 Escape to England by sea was extraordinarily difficult due to German control of the coast.
 For most, the best option, difficult as it was, was to go through Belgium and France to Spain and then on to Gibraltar or Portugal.
 For some interesting Internet sites on Engelandvaarders, click here.

 In Karst Smit’s 1945 report, he wrote the following about Engelandvaarders and other Dutch citizens who sought to leave The Netherlands:

 “Aid to Dutch Citizens